The

 University of Calgary is the only school to

-have attended all eleven Canadian Collegiate
+have attended all fifteen Canadian Collegiate

 National Championships.
 The Dinos have